If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Will Cristiano Ronaldo play at the World Cup?

-Despite his advancing age, all the indications are that Cristiano Ronaldo will still be Portugal's star man and captain come next summer, should Portugal qualify.
+Despite his advancing age, all the indications are that Cristiano Ronaldo will still be Portugal's star man and captain come next summer.
+He recently confirmed he won't make the 2030 FIFA World Cup.

 He will turn 41 in February and has already played in five World Cups (2006, 2010, 2014, 2018, and 2022).
 He has played a total of 22 matches across those tournaments and, in Qatar, became the first male player to score in five different World Cups.